disokgone/PS2_PlayStation_2/README.md

 You may hit [L2] key to < j 0xA0000 >.

+[PS2 disAsm 2001] A computer program to disassemble .ELF file for PS2 CPU (R5900).

 [mini Game Hacker] Use gamepad to edit the memory address to do a heximal data dump (show) on PS2 screen, this is useful to examine memory contents when a program/game halted or died.